Kurocifer/utility-programs/README.md

 ## Getting Started

-To get a copy of this repository up and running on your local machine, follow these instructions.
+To get a copy of this repository on your local machine, follow these steps.

 ### Prerequisites

 - [Git](https://git-scm.com/) - Version control system
-- [Bash](https://www.gnu.org/software/bash/) - Required for shell scripts
+- [Linux Terminal](https://www.gnu.org/software/bash/) - Required for shell scripts

 ### Cloning the Repository